kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 # Securing a new AWS Account
 ## AWS Account Root User Access vs IAM Access
 Best practice: Do not use the AWS account root user except when necessary
+- create a new account and set that account as admin
+- super admin users cannot touch the root; only itself and any other users below it
 - access to the account root user requires logging in with the email address (and password) that you used to create the account
 - example actions that can only be done with the account root user:
 	- update the account root user password